dguitarbite/OpenStack-Folsom-VM-SandBox-Guide/Sand-box-your-VMs.rst

 **Note:** You can select the network interface orders as per your choice but to make life simpler I have followed `OpenStack-Folsom-Install-Guide by  SkiBLE mseknibilel <https://github.com/mseknibilel/OpenStack-Folsom-Install-guide>`_

 **Warning:**  You have to select the MAC addresses of the NIC cards before you start the installation of Ubuntu server.
 And make sure
               that the MAC address are not changed once you start the installation.
-This leads to Network Interface variable name registory error inside the kernel network configurations and you will have to manually edit it , let alone the hell of SSH Key conflicts due to change in MAC address after installation of the OS's and OpenStack packages on your VM's.
+This leads to **Network Interface variable name registory error** inside the kernel network configurations and you will have to manually edit it , let alone the hell of SSH Key conflicts due to change in MAC address after installation of the OS's and OpenStack packages on your VM's.
+Believe me you will be already saturated by OpenStack and Virtualization setups, you want to keep it simple.